RPleasnick/project-3/README.md

 # project-3
-Collaboration with Matt, Saritha, and Renee
+Collaboration with Matthew Rindfleisch, Saritha Vulupala, and Renee Pleasnick